redndgreen8/hmcnc/README.md

 4.

-always activate the env before attempting a run
+Always activate the env before attempting a run
 `conda activate <proj_env>`

-you might run into a conda init error the first time so run conda init and rerun
+You might run into a conda init error the first time so run conda init and rerun

 5.